-The non-directional overcurrent function is used for instant and time-delayed overcurrent and short circuit protection.
-The number of stages in the function depends on the device model.
-The function offers three (3) independent stages.
-The operating characteristics are based on phase current magnitudes which the function constantly measures.
+The non-directional overcurrent function is used for instant and time-delayed overcurrent and short-circuit protection.
+The function is used for one-phase, two-phase or three-phase overcurrent and short circuit protection.
+The function offers four (4) independent stages.
+The operating decisions are based on phase current magnitude, constantly measured by the function.